rraajjeevv/ASPNetMVCMySQLIdentity/README.md

 - Create identity tables using the SQL statments in the file 20170606_createtables_dummymvc.sql

 Visual Studio
+a.
+MVC Application
 - Create a new project  File --> New Project
-- From the list of templates, select Web
+- From the list of templates, select 'Web' and then 'ASP.Net Web Application'.
+- Next select 'MVC' template with the default option, the authentication method used will be 'Individual User Accounts'.
+Select 'OK'

+b.
+Configuring MVC application
+-